Sahilnegi15/appgithubaction/README.md

-#this is a pyhthon file
+#this is a python file